-All intended candidates for the PhD degree should take a written qualifying examination before or during the third semester of full-time enrollment.
-In addition to covering the basic undergraduate fundamentals, the examination tests the students’ understanding of the coursework at the MS level.
+All intended candidates for the PhD degree will take a written qualifying examination before or during the third semester of full-time enrollment.
+In addition to covering the basic undergraduate fundamentals, the examination tests the students' understanding of the course work at the MS level.
 After passing the examination and being advanced to candidacy, students must take a comprehensive examination, which tests their ability to carry out original research and preparation for the selected dissertation topic.

 The dissertation topic must be approved by a committee consisting of a minimum of five graduate faculty members with at least one outside member.
 Students are encouraged to publish the research work in refereed journals in order to obtain feedback from the research community and to develop a publication track record prior to graduation.
 They must present and defend the novelty of the dissertation at a final examination.